Cuenca, Ecuador

 Are healthcare and health insurance expensive in Cuenca?

 "Healthcare and health insurance in Cuenca are generally considered to be quite affordable compared to other countries.
 The cost of medical care is much lower than in the United States, and the quality of care is generally good.
 Health insurance is also relatively inexpensive, with many plans offering comprehensive coverage for a fraction of the cost of similar plans in the US.
-Additionally, the Ecuadorian government offers a public health insurance plan for those who cannot afford private insurance," remarked one expat in Cuenca.
+Additionally, the Ecuadorian government offers a public health insurance plan for those who cannot afford private insurance," said one expat.

 With Offices in BOTH Ecuador and the US, Ecuador Visas with Attorney Sara Chaca is the No. 1 Visa Law Firm for Your Move!
 Specializing in Ecuador Residency Visas plus converting from Temporary to Permanent Residency, Containers, Real Estate Closings, Wills and Estate Planning, Driver Licenses, Opening Businesses & Citizenship!